Product glossary

 Lines of credit/overdrafts

 A line of credit allows you to make the bulk of your purchases or payments through a credit card with an interest-free period.
-You use the credit card for most purchases allowing you to leave the bulk of your wage in the loan until your credit card account is payable.
+You can use the credit card for most purchases allowing you to leave the bulk of your wage in the loan until your credit card account is payable.
 This slightly reduces the balance of the home loan debt for part of the month and, therefore, slightly reduces the interest payable.

 Loss of profits